Copyright 2020 Karlsruhe Institute of Technology

 [docs] class Meta: """Container to store meta class attributes.""" provider_type = None """The type of a provider.""" defaults = {} """The default configuration values of a provider.
 Each provider should at least specify a ``title`` alongside all other provider-specific configuration. """

-[docs] class UserInfo: """Wrapper class to store user information.
-Should be returned by :meth:`authenticate`. :param is_authenticated: Flag to indicate if the represented user is authenticated or not. :param data: (optional) The wrapped user data.
-This should generally be an object-like type representing the user information or the actual user. """ def __init__(self, is_authenticated, data=None): self.is_authenticated = is_authenticated self.data = data
+[docs] class UserInfo: """Wrapper class to store user authentication information. :param is_authenticated: Flag to indicate if the represented user is authenticated or not. :param data: (optional) The wrapped user data.
+This should generally be an object-like type representing information about the authenticated user. """ def __init__(self, is_authenticated, data=None): self.is_authenticated = is_authenticated self.data = data

-[docs] @classmethod def create_identity( cls, *, identity_model, system_role, activate_user=True, apply_role_rules=True, **kwargs, ): r"""Create a new user and a corresponding identity.
+[docs] @classmethod def create_identity( cls, identity_model, *, displayname, system_role, activate_user=True, apply_role_rules=True, **kwargs, ): r"""Create a new user and a corresponding identity.
 The latest identity of the user will be set to the newly created one automatically.
 Additionally, all existing role rules will be applied to the newly created user in a background task.
-Note that this function issues a database commit or rollback. :param identity_model: The identity model to use for creating the user's identity. :param system_role: The system role of the user. :param activate_user: (optional) Flag indicating whether the newly registered user should be activated automatically. :param apply_role_rules: (optional) Flag indicating whether to apply all existing role rules to the newly registered user. :param \**kwargs: Additional keyword arguments to pass to the identity model's ``create`` method. :return: The newly created identity or ``None`` if it could not be created. """ if activate_user: user_state = UserState.ACTIVE else: user_state = UserState.INACTIVE user = User.create(state=user_state) if not set_system_role(user, system_role): db.session.rollback() return None identity = identity_model.create(user=user, **kwargs) try: db.session.flush() except IntegrityError: db.session.rollback() return None user.identity = identity db.session.commit() if apply_role_rules: start_apply_role_rules_task(user=user) return identity
+Note that this function issues a database commit or rollback. :param identity_model: The identity model to use for creating the user's identity. :param displayname: The display name of the user.
+May be truncated if it exceeds the maximum allowed length. :param system_role: The system role of the user. :param activate_user: (optional) Flag indicating whether the newly registered user should be activated automatically. :param apply_role_rules: (optional) Flag indicating whether to apply all existing role rules to the newly registered user. :param \**kwargs: Additional keyword arguments to pass to the identity model's ``create`` method. :return: The newly created identity or ``None`` if it could not be created. """ if activate_user: user_state = UserState.ACTIVE else: user_state = UserState.INACTIVE # Ensure the provided display name does not exceed the maximum length, as it may # be provided by an external service as-is. max_len = User.Meta.check_constraints["displayname"]["length"]["max"] user = User.create(displayname=displayname[:max_len], state=user_state) if not set_system_role(user, system_role): db.session.rollback() return None identity = identity_model.create(user=user, **kwargs) try: db.session.flush() except IntegrityError: db.session.rollback() return None user.identity = identity db.session.commit() if apply_role_rules: start_apply_role_rules_task(user=user) return identity

-[docs] @classmethod def is_registered(cls): """Check if a provider is registered in the application. :return: ``True`` if the provider is registered, ``False`` otherwise. """ auth_providers = current_app.config["AUTH_PROVIDERS"] return cls.Meta.provider_type in auth_providers
+[docs] @classmethod def is_registered(cls): """Check if a provider is registered in the application. :return: ``True`` if the provider is registered, ``False`` otherwise. """ return cls.Meta.provider_type in current_app.config["AUTH_PROVIDERS"]

-[docs] @classmethod def get_config(cls): """Get a provider's config from the current application object. :return: The provider's configuration dictionary. """ auth_providers = current_app.config["AUTH_PROVIDERS"] return auth_providers.get(cls.Meta.provider_type)
+[docs] @classmethod def get_config(cls): """Get a provider's config from the current application object. :return: The provider's configuration as dictionary. """ return current_app.config["AUTH_PROVIDERS"].get(cls.Meta.provider_type)

-[docs] @classmethod def allow_password_change(cls): """Check whether a provider supports changing passwords.
-By default, this is assumed to not be the case for all concrete identity providers. :return: Flag indicating whether the provider supports changing passwords. """ return False
+[docs] @classmethod def allow_password_change(cls): """Check if a provider supports changing passwords.
+By default, this is assumed to not be the case for all identity providers. :return: ``True`` if the provider supports changing passwords, ``False`` otherwise. """ return False

-[docs] @classmethod @abstractmethod def change_password(cls, username, old_password, new_password): """Change a password of an existing user if supported by a provider. :param username: The unique username of the user. :param old_password: The current password of the user. :param new_password: The new password of the user. :return: A boolean value indicating whether the password change was successful. :raises NotImplementedError: If changing a user's password is not supported by the provider. """ raise NotImplementedError
+[docs] @classmethod def change_password(cls, *, username, old_password, new_password): """Change a password of an existing user if supported by a provider. :param username: The unique username of the user. :param old_password: The current password of the user. :param new_password: The new password of the user. :return: ``True`` if the password change was successful, ``False`` otherwise. """ return False